-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 12872 C1 Total first-time, first-year (freshman) women who applied 19518 C1 Total first-time, first-year (freshman) men who were admitted 1417 C1 Total first-time, first-year (freshman) women who were admitted 1597 C1 Total full-time, first-time, first-year (freshman) men who enrolled 778 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 903 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 15,792 C1 Total first-time, first-year (freshman) women who applied 22,882 C1 Total first-time_first-year (freshman) men who were admitted 1 375

+C1 Total first-time, first-year (freshman) men who were admitted 1,375 C1 Total first-time, first-year (freshman) women who were admitted 1,358

+C1 Total full-time, first-time, first-year (freshman) men who enrolled 821 C1 Total part-time, first-time, first-year (freshman) men who enrolled n/a

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 841 C1 Total part-time, first-time, first-year (freshman) women who enrolled n/a